May 7, 2014

 From time to time we receive questions about why you can get different results back-testing the same code.

-- Different settings / parameters (if your formula uses Param() functions that output values that may be changed from the Parameter window)
+May happen if your formula uses Param() functions that output values that may be changed from the Parameter window.

 Such code produces some data that is later used to produce next run output (for example your code produces composites that are later used – if those composites change – the input data change so the results change, or if your formula uses previous backtest equity or if your formula uses STATIC variables without deleting/clearing them at the beginning)

-- The formula directly or indirectly calls any function that produces random numbers such as Random or mtRandom
+This occurs when your formula directly or indirectly calls any function that produces random numbers such as Random or mtRandom